 Initiation of clinical trials requires approval by health authorities.
 Clinical trials involve the administration of the investigational new drug to healthy volunteers or to patients under the supervision of a qualified principal investigator.
 Clinical trials must be conducted in accordance with FDA and International Conference on Harmonization Good Clinical Practices and the European Clinical Trials Directive, as applicable, under protocols that detail the objectives of the study, the parameters to be used to monitor safety and the efficacy criteria to be evaluated.
 Other national, foreign and local regulations also may apply.
-The developer of the drug must provide information relating to the characterization and controls of the product before administration to the patient and during the conduct of the trial.
+The developer of the drug must provide information relating to the characterization and controls of the product before administration to the patients participating in the clinical trials.
+This requires developing approved assays of the product to test before administration to the patient and during the conduct of the trial.
 In addition, developers of pharmaceutical products must provide periodic data regarding clinical trials to the FDA and other health authorities, and these health authorities may issue a clinical hold upon a trial if they do not believe, or cannot confirm, that the trial can be conducted without unreasonable risk to the trial participants.

-Based on regulatory restrictions, X358 clinical testing is currently limited to studies in adultsin the U.S, and patients 12 and over incontinental Europe.
-We submitted a proposal to the United Kingdom's Medicines and Healthcare Products Regulatory Agency ("MHRA") to initiate a multi-dose Phase 2 clinical study of X358 in children two years and older diagnosed with congenital hyperinsulinism ("CHI").
-The MHRA approved the protocol in principal, and the study is now in review at the local ethics committees.
-We anticipate the site to be ready for first dosing in the UK in the second quarter of 2017.
-We cannot assure you that our proposed protocols for such testing will be approved, or that U.S. and foreign health authorities will not issue a clinical hold with respect to these or any of our other clinical trials in the future.
+Based on regulatory restrictions, X358 clinical testing is currently limited to studies in adults in the United States.
+We submitted a protocol and supportive documents to initiate a multi-dose Phase 2 clinical study of X358 in children two years and older diagnosed with congenital hyperinsulinism ("CHI") in the UK and Germany.
+All local and regulatory approvals have been met and first dosing may be initiated by a potential licensee as desired and with appropriate notifications.
+We cannot assure you that we find a partner or licensee to conduct such trial, or that U.S. and foreign health authorities will not issue a clinical hold with respect to these or anyof our other clinical trials in the future.

 The results of the preclinical studies and clinical testing, together with chemistry, manufacturing and controls information, are submitted to the FDA and other health authorities in the form of a New Drug Application ("NDA") for a drug, and in the form of a Biologic License Application ("BLA") for a biological product, requesting approval to commence commercial sales.
 In responding to an NDA or BLA, the FDA or foreign health authorities may grant marketing approvals, request additional information or further research, or deny the application if they determine the application does not satisfy regulatory approval criteria.
 Regulatory approval of an NDA, BLA, or supplement is never guaranteed.
 The approval process can take several years, is extremely expensive and can vary substantially based upon the type, complexity, and novelty of the products involved, as well as the target indications.
 FDA regulations and policies permit applicants to request accelerated approval or priority review pathways for products intended to treat certain serious or life-threatening illnesses in certain circumstances.
-If granted by the FDA, these pathways can provide a shortened timeline to commercialize the product, although the shortened timeline is often accompanied by additional post-market requirements.
-Although we may pursue the FDA's accelerated approval or priority review programs, we cannot guarantee the FDA will permit us to utilize these pathways or the FDA's review of our application will not be delayed.
-Moreover, even if the FDA agrees to an accelerated approval or priority review of any of our applications, we ultimately may not be able to obtain approval of our application in a timely fashion or at all.
+If granted by the FDA, these pathways can provide a shortened timeline is often accompanied by additional post-market requirements.
+Although we may pursue the FDA's accelerated approval or priority review programs, we cannot guarantee the FDA will permit us or our licensees to utilize these pathways or the FDA's review of our application will not be delayed.
+Moreover, even if the FDA agrees to an accelerated approval or priority review of any of our applications, we or our licensees ultimately may not be able to obtain approval of our application in a timely fashion or at all.